On this page

 All non-scheduled commercial charter flights must make an international flight request via the Australian Border Force’s (ABF) Air and Sea Approval Portal no less than 72 hours or up to 7 days before the proposed flight for consideration by the Department of Infrastructure, Transport, Regional Development and Communications.

 Requests, that do not contain the necessary information, will not be considered until all information is provided.

 This request does not replace the need for other applications required by law for passengers and aircraft entering Australia, or Australian air space.

 The charter/flight operator (the operator), that is, the person who actually owns or operates the aircraft used for the non-scheduled service, must make the application for an International Flight Request.

 The charterer/airline is the person who is paying for or organising the service.

-An application must be made for each individual flight leg through the portal and must be lodged with the ABF at least 7 days prior to the commencement of the proposed flights.
+An application must be made for each individual flight leg through the portal and must be lodged with the ABF no less than 72 hours or up to 7 days prior to the commencement of the proposed flights.
 Multi-leg flights can be linked together by entering the reference number from a previous flight request to a new flight request.

 The application must have:

 - the name, address and contact details of the operator